vvv-school/tutorial_event-handling/README.md

-# Tutorial on Handling Event Driven Data Stream -- Optical Flow
+# Tutorial on Handling Event Driven Data Stream -- Handling Events
 This tutorial introduces the basic components for handling event-driven data stream.
-We will use an example application, the **event-driven optical flow**, to learn the dedicated data structures and functions in the event-driven library and the basic components required to create an event-driven module.
+You will use a simple application to learn the dedicated data structures and functions in the event-driven library and the basic components required to create an event-driven module.

 # Requirements:
 Your current set-up comprises YARP, iCub (some of the event-driven modules require iCub) and iCubContrib (for easy install of the executables).
 In addition you need the **robotology-playground/event-driven**(https://github.com/robotology-playground/event-driven.git) library.